Kick your iPhone addiction with iOS 12 update

 Apple wants to cure you of your iPhone addiction.

-In the latest version of its software, iOS 12, announced at its 2018 World Wide Developer conference in San Jose Monday, the company announced new features to help you kick the habit of constantly checking your iPhone.
+In the latest version of its software, iOS 12, announced at its 2018 World Wide Developer conference in San Jose Monday, the company announced new features to help you kick the habit of constantly checking your iPhone and iPad.
 The new tools will let you monitor how much time you spend on your device and in certain applications, like Facebook.

-Apple has bundled the tools in the menu setting in iOS 12.
+Using the new features you'll get deep insight on how you use your Apple devices with a break down of how often per hour you are picking up your phone and which apps are sending you the most notifications.
+You can track by day, week or month how much time you're spending on your phone and which apps you're using the most.
+You can also set a limit on how much you use your phone or a certain app, and when you've reached that limit, your device will cut you off.

+The features can be synced across devices, so you can't sneak off and use your iPad to check the latest on Twitter or Instagram.

 Apple has been facing backlash from investors and device users over concerns about phone addiction among children.
 A 2016 report by social agency Influence Central said the average age for children to get a phone was 10.3, and Apple's devices remain among the most desired by children and teens.